lutskanu/cutwise-docs/_projects/2019-07-21-workshop-description.md

 ---
-title: Workshop Description
+title: Diamond Optical Performance Course
 date: 2020-01-17 00:00:00
 ---

-#### Diamond Optical Performance Course
-### The vibrant way of point-of-sale communication: controlled balance of messages for right and left brain sides
+##### The vibrant way of point-of-sale communication: controlled balance of messages for right and left brain sides

+---

+<video autoplay loop muted playsinline src="https://files-cdn.cutwise.com/workshop/Triangular-proximity-2019-05-14_for-presentation3_1.mp4"></video>

+Communication in a diamond shop may start with a dynamic chart, similar to the one presented here.
+Consumer sees that diamond can be beautiful in different ways and can make different types of impressions.
+Salesperson clarifies the role of the lighting and follows the consumer's preferred left- or right- brain side language to select the most personality-matching diamond option.

+---

 **Who this course is for**
 <ul type="disc" class="custom-full-program-padding">